 Klinke Immigration “opened” on October 1, 2012, but the office was just an empty shell.
 There were desks to build, software to install, curtains to hang.
 On October 2nd, my friend and fellow-attorney allowed me to use his office to meet a potential referral in his office in Canton.
-The couple I met that day were kind and optimistic, but the husband desperately needed to fix his immigration status – he’d been arrested for the second time for driving without a license.
+The couple I met that day was kind and optimistic, but the husband desperately needed to fix his immigration status – he’d been arrested for the second time for driving without a license.

 Little did Marcos or Katie know that when they signed a contract with me that we were starting on a path that would take us over four years to compete.
-The provisional waiver (I-601A) program had recently begun and it looked to be an excellent option for the family.
+The provisional waiver (I-601A)program had recently begun and it looked to be an excellent option for the family.
 Even though Marcos would have to return home to Guatemala, it would only be for a few weeks and not for months.

 Marcos and Katie struggled.
 He got a DUI and it put the I-601A option in jeopardy.
 Katie, the main breadwinner, lost her job, making government and legal fees nearly out of reach.

 When step one was done and the I-130 had been approved, it took over a year to move on to the next step.
-Katie has busy holding down multiple jobs and collecting medical records, putting together budgets, labeling family photos, and writing her personal statement of what her husband meant to her – it was too much.
+Katie was busy holding down multiple jobs and collecting medical records, putting together budgets, labeling family photos, and writing her personal statement of what her husband meant to her – it was too much.

 Katie’s statement, which is the heart of the I-601A, should have been multiple pages of agony over the thought of her husband never being able to return to the United States…well, at one page, it left a lot to be desired.
 I can’t write the statement for her since I don’t lead her life, but after working on hundreds of waiver applications, I know what USCIS likes to see.
 I explained to her that she needed to work harder, dig deeper, allow herself to open up.
 After several months of going nowhere, I told her that if submitted the I-601A application the way it was, the case would likely be denied.